-- 8.1.18 The proposed offsets should be consistent with the requirements set out in any applicable State and Commonwealth legislation or policy, for example: - Where Queensland legislation or policy requires an offset for significant residual impacts on a MSES, the offset proposal(s) must be consistent with the requirements of Queensland's Environmental Offsets Act 2014 and its policy. - Where Commonwealth offset policy requires an offset for residual significant impacts on a MNES, the offset proposal(s) must be consistent with the requirements of the EPBC Act Environmental Offsets Policy (October 2012) and Offsets Assessment Guide (refer to Appendix 2).
+- 8.1.18 The proposed offsets should be consistent with the requirements set out in any applicable State and Commonwealth legislation or policy, for example: - Where a significant residual impact will occur on a prescribed environmental matter as outlined in the Environmental Offsets Regulation 2014, the offset proposal(s) must be consistent with the requirements of Queensland's Environmental Offsets Act 2014 and the latest version of the Queensland Environmental Offsets Policy. - Where Commonwealth offset policy requires an offset for residual significant impacts on a MNES, the offset proposal(s) must be consistent with the requirements of the EPBC Act Environmental Offsets Policy (October 2012) and Offsets Assessment Guide (refer to Appendix 2).